gautam-sharma1/money-analysis/README.md

-Machine Learning to detect counterfeit bills
+Machine Learning to detect counterfeit bills :dollar:
 ======================
 Using machine learning to defeat criminals who try to print their own currency